uo-green-lab/population-ecology-2016/homework/README.md

 # Population Ecology
 ## Spring 2016

-Homework is found in this
+Homework can be found in this directory!